drewmiley/des-js/readme.md

 ## Examples

+### To run

+To run an example, simply open the relevant **index.html** file in your browser.
+If there are any problems with this, run **grunt** in the relevant directory in a command window to build the latest version of the source files.

+#### Exponential Equation using Onestep Theta methods

-An example comparing solutions of the exponential equation using onestep methods is currently in progress.
+An example comparing solutions of the exponential equation using onestep theta methods is currently in progress.

 ## API